Understanding Gaussians

 The covariance matrix $\bc{\Sig}$ captures all of this.
 For a random vector $\x$ this is defined as the expected outer product of the deviation from the mean $E (\bar\x - \x)(\bar\x - \x)^T$.
 This is a square matrix.
 It contains all the variances of the individual elements $x_i$ of $\x$ along its diagonal, and it contains all the covariances between elements $x_i$ and $x_j$ on its off-diagonal elements.

-Let’s start with $N_s$.
+Let’s start with the covariance matrix of the standard Gaussian $N_s$.
 We know that in $\bc{\Sig}$, the diagonal elements are the variances of $x_i$.
 These are $1$, because we sampled them independently from $N_1$, which has variance 1.
 The off-diagonal elements are the co-variances between any two of the elements $x_i$ and $x_j$.
 We know these are $0$, because we sampled each $x_i$ independently.
 So, in a phrase, the covariance matrix of $N_s$ is the identity matrix $\I$.

 We can now make the leap from properties to parameters.
 Instead of identifying a particular Gaussian by the transformation $\bc{\A}, \oc{\t}$ we used to create it, we can identify it by the covariance $\bc{\Sig}$ and mean $\oc\t$ of the resulting distribution.